SBLOC vs HELOC for HNW Homeowners: An After-Tax Comparison

 A HELOC (Home Equity Line of Credit) is a revolving line of credit secured by your home.
 The lender places a second lien on the property, sized as a percentage of the home's appraised value minus your existing first mortgage.
 Rates are typically prime + 0.5–1.5%.
 Draw period is usually 10 years, followed by a repayment period of 10–20 years.
 Interest may be tax-deductible if the proceeds are used for home improvement (thanks to the 2017 tax law).

 An SBLOC (Securities-Backed Line of Credit) is a revolving line of credit secured by your taxable investment portfolio.
 The lender pledges the portfolio, sized as a percentage of the account's market value.
 Rates are SOFR + 0.5–3.0% depending on venue and relationship.
 There is typically no fixed term — interest-only as long as you hold the line.
 Interest is generally not deductible unless the proceeds are traced to investment purposes.
+For the underlying mechanics — advance rates, the two LTVs that govern margin-call risk, and what a maintenance call looks like minute by minute — see how an SBLOC actually works.

 The Six Variables That Actually Matter